Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles: Experimental procedures and system characterization

 \subsection{Tweezer loading, evaporative cooling and transport}

-In order to load the tweezers, they are already turned on during the MOT stage with a power per beam of 11W.
-We increase the aspect ratio of the tweezer beams by a factor of 10 during the loading from the CMOT.
-This dynamic mode-matching to the post laser-cooled cloud size improves our loading efficiency from the CMOT by a factor of 2.5 to a rate of $3.7\times 10^7$s$^{-1}$ and an absolute number of trapped atoms of $1.3\times 10^7$ (Fig. \ref{tweezers_loading}).
+In order to load the tweezers, they are already turned on during the MOT stage with a power of 11~W per beam.
+It is crucial that both beams have linear polarization in the $x-y$ plane (Fig.~\ref{transport_pics}).
+The difference between the $x-y$ and a $z$ polarization arrangement is a slight loading difference from the CMOT, possibly related to the tensorial part of the polarizability, and a much more dramatic difference in the atomic lifetime in the trap by an order of magnitude.
+Since the vertical position of the CMOT sensitively depends on the saturation parameter $s$, the detuning $\Delta_{626}$ and the vertical offset magnetic field $B_z$, but the first two are crucial for the final temperature and polarization of the sample, we choose to vary $B_z$ in order to match the CMOT vertical position with the tweezers tight vertical dimension.
+We increase the aspect ratio of the tweezer beams by a factor of 10 during the loading from the CMOT (at our optimum conditions of $s=0.02$ the CMOT sizes are $\sigma_z=0.2$ and $\sigma_{x,y}=1$~mm respectively).
+This dynamic mode-matching to the post laser-cooled cloud size improves our loading efficiency from the CMOT by a factor of 2.5 to a rate of $3.7\times 10^7$~s$^{-1}$ and an absolute number of trapped atoms of $1.3\times 10^7$ (Fig.~\ref{tweezers_loading}).